| HELEN ALVARE

 great time, effort, expense and sacrifice.

-them in their old age so that they don't collect welfare?
+them in their old age so that they don't collect welfare in the way of excess social security and government services?

 Probably because it's only politically safe and acceptable in this country to bash hardworking young mothers -- not men,